Carter Page files $75M lawsuit against DOJ, FBI, Comey claiming 'unlawful surveillance' during Russia probe

 BIDEN NATIONAL SECURITY ADVISER DEFENDED STEELE DOSSIER AS 'PERFECTLY APPROPRIATE'

-"The facts of this case ... have been relatively well-briefed," attorney Tony Parlatore, who is representing Page, told Fox News on Saturday.
+"The facts of this case ... have been relatively well-briefed," attorney Tim Parlatore, who is representing Page, told Fox News on Saturday.

 "Between the Horowitz report and various congressional [investigations] on this subject, there are no bombshell revelations in this lawsuit other than Page is seeking to be made whole from the individuals who have completely destroyed his life."